 AD: We hope you enjoyed this post.
 If you are coming to Central Florida and need a place to stay, please consider the Encore Magic Villa.
 It sleeps up to 12 and features a game room, theater room, themed bedrooms, and private pool… located within a short drive of the Magic!

-If you really like us, please consider supporting us on Patreon for only $2/month.
-As a supporter, you get access to our growing library of trip planning infographics!
+Finally, if you really like us, please consider supporting us on Patreon for only $2/month.
+We would really appreciate it!